UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Related Work

 \subsection{Grasp Synthesis from Partial Observations}

 Early learning-based grasp synthesis methods such as GPD~\cite{gpd} and Dex-Net~\cite{dexnet} generate robust grasps from point clouds or synthetic depth data, but typically assume access to reasonably complete object geometry.
 More recent approaches, including CGNet~\cite{contact-graspnet} and MVGrasp~\cite{mvgrasp}, operate directly on partial observations in clutter, with MVGrasp leveraging multi-view fusion to mitigate occlusions.
-While these methods reduce dependence on full geometry, they do not explicitly model geometric uncertainty induced by missing regions.
-In contrast, our approach uses shape completion and explicitly reasons about uncertainty in reconstructed geometry to enable risk-aware grasping under severe occlusion.
+While these methods reduce dependence on complete geometry, they typically predict grasps deterministically from partial observations and do not estimate uncertainty over unobserved object regions.
+As a result, they lack mechanisms to account for geometric ambiguity under severe occlusion.
+In contrast, our approach performs probabilistic shape completion and propagates reconstruction uncertainty into grasp evaluation, enabling risk-aware decision-making.